liangzheng816/OfficeDocs-SharePoint/migration/new-and-improved-features-in-the-sharepoint-migration-tool.md

 **What's new in this release**

 - **SharePoint Server 2019**.
 We now support the migration of SharePoint Server 2019 to Microsoft 365.
 You can now migrate:
     - Modern team sites & Communication sites.
     - Modern site pages and news posts along with the site structure.
 If a page is checked out, the previously checked-in version is migrated.
-Comments are not migrated.
+Comments aren't migrated.
     - Files or folders with "#" or "%" in their name can be migrated.
 These special characters are retained in migration.
 - **SharePoint Designer 2010 and 2013 workflows**.
 SharePoint Designer workflows can now be migrated to Power Automate.

 ## SPMT 4.0